RaisingSharky/RaisingSharky/README.md

     * My home-made image-based ones were ugly.
 Until I learn to make ones as good as these, they'll remain part of the site.
   * Cookie consent https://github.com/dobarkod/cookie-banner/
     * Again, quite heavily customised, but I'd never have got something like this working without help.
+  * Icons from Font Awesome https://fortawesome.github.io/Font-Awesome/
+    * Initially I used small images to indicate a link that opened a new tab etc. but using an icon font saves having to upload hundreds of tiny images.

 ---
 Since I wouldn't have even got this far without other people's open source code, please feel free to copy, alter and re-use any of mine.
 Just remember to honour the licence requests etc. of the third party bits I've used.